-At Bethersden Primary School we are an inclusive learning community dedicated to Excellence.
+At Bethersden Primary School we are an inclusive learning community Dedicated to Excellence.
 A community where all members are valued equally and treated fairly according to their needs; cultural, religious or social background and are given the richest possible opportunities to develop their own personal excellence.

 At times, children may need additional support with their educational or social and emotional education.
 We aim to remove any barriers to learning and ensure each child is able to flourish.
-Throughout children’s time at Bethersden Primary School, we value the involvement of the child, the family and professionals in supporting each child’s own needs.
+Throughout their time at Bethersden Primary School, we value the involvement of the child, the family and professionals in supporting each child’s own needs.

 The Children & Families Act (2014) sets out new requirements to be implemented for supporting children and young people/adults with Special Education Needs & Disabilities.
 We work in partnership with external agencies and the appropriate local authority services to ensure that all children, including those with SEND, make the best possible progress.
 The school can provide for children with the following SEND:

 Areas of Special Education Needs and Disabilities (SEND) Bethersden Primary School provides for:

 Below are some key questions summarising the key points from the SEND Information Report.